tink-crypto/tink/README.md

 1. Load or generate the cryptographic key material.
 2. Use the key material to get an instance of a primitive.
-3. Use the primitive to accomplish the cryptographic task.
+3. Use the primitive to acomplish the cryptographic task.

 To be more concrete, here is how these steps would look like to perform symmetric encryption (AEAD) in a Java program: